WHAT IS SHIMANO GRX? IS IT BETTER FOR GRAVEL?

-Shimano’s new GRX drivetrain brings more options more riders
+Shimano’s new GRX drivetrain brings more options for more riders

 WHAT’S GOOD FOR GRAVEL IS GOOD FOR ALL

 For the last few years many have chided Shimano for not playing a stronger hand in the gravel market.
-When they unveiled the Ultegra RX derailleur last year, along with a pretty soft-core gravel shoe, the gravel geeks (like us) just shrugged and asked, “Is that all you have to show?!”
+When they unveiled the Ultegra RX derailleur in 2018, along with a pretty soft-core gravel shoe, the gravel geeks (like us) just shrugged and asked, “Is that all you have to show?!”
 Isn’t that just like the bike industry?

 And then when the component giant announced that they were rolling out a gravel-specific drivetrain, just as many people were shocked.
 Sure, we all recognized the meteoric growth of gravel, but was a dedicated drivetrain line really necessary?
 Could it be a thing?
 And if it did, what would it look like and offer, and what about it would make it gravel-specific?

 Funny thing, but after getting time aboard Shimano’s 1x, 2x, mechanical and electronic versions of their new GRX drivetrain, it’s clear that this gravel-specific group could benefit the road purist just as much as the gravel explorers, as well as everyone in between.